avabellaw/my-recipe/readme.md

 **requirements.txt**
 * lists the dependencies needed to be installed by Heroku for the project.
 * Generate this file by running "pip freeze --local > requirements.txt"
-* Install the project's packages to a virtual Python environment.
+* Install the project's packages in a virtual Python environment.
 This will mean your requirements file only has the project's dependencies.
 	* It is best practice to do this for all projects.

 I have kept both these files **only** on the production branch.
 Both branches are identical apart from these two files.